VienThanh12/Country-Project/README.md

 > You can view the website by clicking this link

 ![Screenshot 2023-06-20 at 22 07 00 (2)](https://github.com/VienThanh12/Country-Project/assets/67015555/d1ccbfda-eec7-467c-8f4a-8c9086157de6)
+**Note:** Remember that because I use a free account in [Render.com](https://render.com/). so it will spin down with inactivity.
+If you can not see it, I don't activate the web yet.
+Sorry for this inconvenience.

 ## Available Scripts